oracle-livelabs/oml/oml/create-run-notebooks/create-run-notebooks.md

      ![test-anomaly-detection.png](images/test-anomaly-detection.png "test-anomaly-detection.png")

-## Run your Notebook with Conda Interpreter
+## Task 3: Run your Notebook with Conda Interpreter

 Conda is an open-source package and environment management system that allows the use of environments containing third-party Python and R libraries.
 Oracle Machine Learning Notebooks provide the conda interpreter to install third-party Python and R libraries inside a notebook session.
 Third-party libraries installed in Oracle Machine Learning Notebooks can be used in: